jupyterlab/jupyterlab/docs/source/user/interface.rst

 .. _editor-keymaps:

-You can also customize the :ref:`text editor <file_editor>` to use vim, emacs, or Sublime Text keyboard maps by using the Text Editor Key Map submenu in the Settings
+You can also customize the :ref:`text editor <file-editor>` to use vim, emacs, or Sublime Text keyboard maps by using the Text Editor Key Map submenu in the Settings
 menu: